USS Yorktown (CV-5)

 USS Yorktown (CV-5) was an aircraft carrier that served in the United States Navy during World War II.
 Named after the Battle of Yorktown in 1781, she was commissioned in 1937.
 Yorktown was the lead ship of the Yorktown class, which was designed on the basis of lessons learned from operations with the converted battlecruisers of the Lexington class and the smaller purpose-built USS Ranger.

 Yorktown was at port in Norfolk during the attack on Pearl Harbor, having just completed a patrol of the Atlantic Ocean.
 She then sailed to San Diego in late December 1941 and was incorporated as the flagship of Task Force 17.
 Together with the carrier Lexington, she successfully attacked Japanese shipping off the east coast of New Guinea in early March 1942.
 Her aircraft sank or damaged several warships supporting the invasion of Tulagi in early May.
 Yorktown rendezvoused with Lexington in the Coral Sea and attempted to stop the invasion of Port Moresby, Papua New Guinea.
-They sank the light aircraft carrier Shōhō on 7 May during the Battle of the Coral Sea, but did not encounter the main Japanese force of the carriers Shōkaku and Zuikaku until the next day.
-Aircraft from Lexington and Yorktown badly damaged Shōkaku, but the Japanese aircraft critically damaged Lexington (which was later scuttled), and damaged Yorktown.
+They sank the light aircraft carrier Shōhō on 7 May 1942 during the Battle of the Coral Sea, but did not encounter the main Japanese force of the carriers Shōkaku and Zuikaku until the next day.
+Aircraft from Lexington and Yorktown badly damaged Shōkaku, but the Japanese aircraft critically damaged Lexington, which was later scuttled, and severely damaged Yorktown.